Columbia Engineering Class Day

 - Photo ID is required for guest and graduate entry.

-- Regalia is required to participate in all Commencement events.
-Graduates must arrive with regalia unzipped, as checks may take place before entry or during lineup.
+- Regalia is required for graduate participation in University Commencement.
+Graduates must arrive with regalia unzipped, as checks might take place before entry or during lineup.

 - Pre-filled, reusable water bottle